30 Indoor Activities for Rainy Days in Kyoto

 4. Kyoto Kaleidoscope Museum

-Admission fee 500 yen (adults), 300 yen (high school students), 200 yen (elementary and junior high school students)
+Admission fee: 500 yen (adults), 300 yen (seniors), 300 yen (high school students), 200 yen (elementary and junior high school students)

 5. Furuta Oribe Museum

-Admission fee 500 yen (adults), 400 yen (high school to university students), 300 yen (junior high school and under), 100 yen (pre-school)
+Admission fee: 500 yen (adults), 400 yen (high school and university students), 300 yen (junior high school students and under)

 6. Kyoto Cultural Museum